cwshu/NCTU_OS_2015_HW3/spec.rst

 B. download kernel source

-   In this homework, we use vanilla linux kernel instead of distribution kernel because we only do something simple.
+   In this homework, we use vanilla linux kernel instead of distribution kernels for simplicity.
-   So, we should go to linux kernel maintain site(``kernel.org``) to download kernel source.
+   The vanilla Linux kernel can be downloaded from (``kernel.org``).

    ``kernel.org`` website